 Tigerfish have hunting abilities that rival the tigers that you find on land (but don’t want to encounter in person).
-The most abundant species of tigerfish, the goliath tigerfish, get up to be 110 pounds and has giant, tiger-like teeth.
+The most abundant species of tigerfish, the goliath tigerfish, gets up to 110 pounds and has giant, tiger-like teeth.
 Its Swahili name, Mbenga, literally translates as “dangerous fish,” at least partly because it can eat crocodiles!

 Black Swallowers Can Gulp Down Prey Twice Their Body Length